rokcso/hugo-bearneo/README.md

 [Follow](https://follow.is/) is an RSS subscription tool.
 As a blog creator, claiming your blog on Follow allows you to receive $POWER tips from blog readers through Follow.
 I once wrote an [article](https://rokcso.com/p/follow-claim-feed-en/) explaining how to claim your blog on Follow.

-The hugo-bearblog-neo natively supports the "Scheme III: RSS Tag" mentioned in my article.
+The hugo-bearneo natively supports the "Scheme III: RSS Tag" mentioned in my article.
 You only need to add the following configuration to the Hugo blog configuration file `hugo.toml`:

 ```toml
 [params]